 breaking away from loops.
 Below is an example, where some commands are merged in the same line

-which has no contents.
+matches no returns.
 As a side-note, the "algorithm" keyword is deliberately long to be

-easy to spot and match nested returns to.
+easy to spot and match with subsequent returns.

 // main.s